eralpship/web-dev-workshop/docs/graphql-mutations.md

 `;
 ```

-Mostly the same implementation  with `RobotList` with differences;
+What we have done are mostly the same implementations as with `RobotList` with these differences;
-- We fetch a different graphql query `bots {...}`.
+- we fetch a different GraphQL query `bots {...}`
-- We switch between `OperationalIcon` and `NotOperationalIcon` depending on `operational` value of the bot.
+- we switch between `OperationalIcon` and `NotOperationalIcon` depending on `operational` value of the bot
-- When bot row is clicked we send the user to `hype/bots/:id` which is not implemented yet.
+- when a bot row is clicked, we send the user to `hype/bots/:id` (which is not implemented yet)
-- If `serviceArea` value of a bot is not defined we show "Not Assigned" instead.
+- if the `serviceArea` value of a bot is not defined we show "Not Assigned" instead

-We will make an UI that we can assign robots to service areas later.
+We will make a UI that we can assign robots to service areas later.

-Final step to put all of this together is to implement this new `RobotList` component in a `RobotsPage` component.
-Similar to how `ServiceAreaList` and `ServiceAreasPage`.
+Final step to put all of this together is to implement the new `RobotList` component in a `RobotsPage` component.
+Similarly as how we implemented `ServiceAreaList` and `ServiceAreasPage`.

-Let's crate the `RobotsPage`.
+Let's crate the `RobotsPage`:

 **src/pages/RobotsPage.tsx**